googlearchive/abelana-gcp/README.md

 1. Can I see the project working before I change anything?

-1. How we setup Redis
+1. How we set up Redis:
-  * Use one click install to get us 3 redis instances (master - 2 slaves)
+  * Use one click install to get us 3 redis instances (master - 2 slaves).
-  * For each instance, set it to restart automatically
+  * For each instance, set it to restart automatically.
-  * get the Internal & External IP address for the Master
+  * get the Internal & External IP address for the Master.
   * Add a backup cron job to backup the db every 15 minutes.
-  * (Optional) Add firewall entries to all me to access from my development system
+  * (Optional) Add firewall entries to all me to access from my development system.
-  * Add IP's to app config files
+  * Add IP's to app config files.

 ## Testing